ctrlaltdev/GHR/README.md

 You can also do a dry run by using -n or --dryrun flags: `GHR -n`

 GHR will check the latest release of your repository and won't create if the tag, name and branch are identical to what you're trying to create.

+## Creating a Release Candidate Branch

+You can run GHRC to create a RC branch by running `GHRC` instead of `GHR` - supports the same flags and release file as GHR

+## Creating a Pull Request against Master

+You can run GHPR to create a PR from your RC towards the release branch by running `GHPR` instead of `GHR` - supports the same flags and release file as GHR